Rowdy Tellez Player Props: Brewers vs. Cubs

 Rowdy Tellez At The Plate (2022)

-- Among qualified hitters in baseball last season, his batting average ranked 120th, his on-base percentage ranked 87th, and he was 36th in the league in slugging.
+- Among the qualifying hitters in MLB action last year, he ranked 120th in batting average, 87th in on-base percentage, and 36th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.